kmstewar33/pui-homework-template/final-project:/README.md

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).

 ### *Tool Use*

- What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

 * ChatGPT
   * I will use it for organizing my workflow in relation to my project in particular because it can help me make sure I understand the scope of the project, especially parts of the process I am unfamiliar with while balancing the timeline.
 For example, how long would it take me as a novice to implement a js library using interactive images.